-The Ascent Series is Vitamix’s latest line of blenders.
+The Ascent Series is Vitamix’s latest line of blenders, which they are calling the Smart System.
 Vitamix sent me the A2300 and A3500 to review.
 The other models have different combinations of the same features, so this is a comprehensive review of all four models.
 [Disclosure: If you make a purchase after following a link from this site, Joy of Blending may receive a referral commission (at no cost to you), and I am grateful for your support.]
-I’ve had them for a short time, and will update this page as I use them more.
-As far as I can tell, the Ascent models blend just as well as previous Vitamix models.
-The most notable new feature is wireless connectivity, which allows them to use “personal size” containers on a full-size Vitamix.
-There are also a range of other incremental changes.
+The Ascent models blend just as well as previous Vitamix models.
+The most notable new feature is wireless connectivity, though there are a range of other changes.

 - 1 Differences between Ascent Models